 In keeping with our commitment to diversity and our mission of offering opportunities to students who might otherwise be foreclosed from pursuing a high quality legal education, the faculty Admissions Committee may consider an applicant through our discretionary admissions process, Sp.A.C.E..
 Through this process, the faculty carefully selects applicants who have outstanding performance records and exceptional aptitudes for the study of law that are not necessarily reflected by grades and LSAT scores alone.

 Applicants are encouraged to apply electronically through LSAC or may complete a physical application for admission and send it through the mail.
-The application deadline for the fall 2016 entering class is March 1, 2016.
+The application deadline for the fall 2016 entering class has been extended to April 1, 2016.
 Admissions decisions are made from December to May and whenever possible, files are reviewed as they are completed.